Pumpkin Spice Oatmeal (Ready In 15 Minutes)

 7. Adjust the sweetness and spices to your liking.

 8. Transfer the oats to a serving bowl and garnish as desired.
-I like to swirl a little extra pumpkin spice sauce into the top and then add a generous sprinkling of toasted pecans and a little more cinnamon!
+I like to swirl a little extra pumpkin spice sauce over the top, then add a generous sprinkling of toasted pecans and a little more cinnamon!

 Pumpkin Overnight Oats

-1. Add all of the ingredients except the garnishes to a bowl with a lid.
+1. Add all the ingredients except the garnishes to a container with a lid.

 2. I do this in large batches, so I have enough to last several days.